aarctan/schedubuddy-server/README.md

 ###### <sup>1</sup> This process may be parallelizable, although this has not yet been investigated.<br></br><sup>2</sup> Blocking out times has not yet been implemented.

 To be documented in the future.

-## Discord app
-To be documented in the future.